abach42/design-pattern-cheat-sheet/README.md

 The Adapter pattern consists of four main components:
 * A Target interface, which represents the interface that the class using the Adapter pattern wants to use.
-* An Adaptee class, which is the class to be integrated but does not implement the Target interface.
+* An 'Adaptee' class, which is the class to be integrated but does not implement the Target interface.
-* An Adapter class, which implements the Adaptee class and the Target interface.
-The Adapter class then translates the method calls of the Target interface into method calls to the Adaptee class.
+* An Adapter class, which implements the 'Adaptee' class and the Target interface.
+The Adapter class then translates the method calls of the Target interface into method calls to the 'Adaptee' class.

 :bulb: [Link to code example](src/main/java/com/abach42/designpatterns/structural/adapter)